dfstio/list3/README.md

 ## TODO
 - transfer
-- ZK proof of exclusion for Ethereum
+- Transaction on mumbai proving exclusion
 - extend scope to roothashes of identity